 Completed assessment

 The control measures must be implemented on the premises and, if applicable, staff on the premises should be trained in their use or trained on the new policy or procedure.
-The assessment must be retained and should be reviewed whenever a trigger occurs or as part of a regular review regime (see part 3 above).
+The assessment must be retained, with a copy kept at the individual licensed premises to which it relatesand should be reviewed whenever a trigger occurs or as part of a regular review regime (see part 3 above).

 Where appropriate the Licensing Authority will assess the risks identified and the measures implemented to mitigate those risks.
 When a completed assessment is provided with a new application or with a variation application, the authority will consider the assessment in the course of determining whether to grant the application or not.
 Some control measures identified in the assessment may be put forward as conditions to be attached to the licence to address any significant local concerns.